zaproxy/zaproxy/CONTRIBUTING.md

 ## Coding

 There's always lots of coding to be done!
 So much so that we've split it into different categories.
+Refer to [BUILDING] on how to build and run ZAP.

 All code should follow the [Development Rules and Guidelines](https://github.com/zaproxy/zaproxy/wiki/DevGuidelines).